What’s happened so far?

 What's happening now?

-The excavations are expected to finish by Christmas 2022.
-Afterwards, all the artefacts recovered will be washed, weighed and catalogued, before being sent for specialist analysis.
+With the Autumn excavations complete, we are now working on washing, weighing and cataloguing the recovered artefacts, before sending them on for specialist analysis.
 A report on the findings will be written by OA East, and checked by Cambridgeshire County Council, before being submitted to the county’s Historic Environment Record.
 The records and finds will be deposited with Cambridgeshire County Council, to be accessible to researchers and the public.